tableau/connector-plugin-sdk/docs/tdvt.md

 title: Test Your Connector Plugin
 ---

-## TDVT - Tableau Datasource Verification Tool
+## Use Tableau Datasource Verification Tool (TDVT) to test

 TDVT is an automated testing tool for testing Tableau connectivity with a database.
 Tests span from simple expressions to complex SQL.
-When evaluating the connection to your database, please use a named connector if one exists.
+When evaluating the connection to your database, use a named connector if one exists.
 Named connectors are optimized connections and provide a faster, cleaner experience for customers.

-If a named connector does not exist, you can connect through the Other Databases (ODBC) options.
+If a named connector doesn't exist, you can connect through the Other Databases (ODBC) connector.
-For more information on ODBC, check out this guide.
+For information on the Other Databases (ODBC), check out the [online Help](https://onlinehelp.tableau.com/current/pro/desktop/en-us/examples_otherdatabases.htm).

+Or you can create a connector plugin, as described in this Developer Guide.

 We recommend running TDVT for: